DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 The geometry parameter value will be a Shapely geometry object.

-**Note:** Parameters for Analytics Extensions of the type `visual` can currently *not* yet be assigned on the disy Cadenza side when displaying the result as a Cadenza view.
+**Note:** Parameters for Analytics Extensions of the type `visual` can currently *not* yet be assigned on the disy Cadenza side when displaying the result as a disy Cadenza view.

 ## Configuring the Extension